doscsy12/GA_projects/capstone/README.md

 <br> The Keras functional API was explored, since it can handle models with multiple inputs.
 Three inputs (one from each plane) was used for three parallel models, leading to one output.
 To minimise overfitting, kernel_regularization, batch normalisation and dropout were tuned.
 Batch size and sgd's learning rate were also explored.
 Unlike the stacked classifier with logistic regression, each plane was assumed to have equal weightage.
 Accuracy was similar to the geometric mean of previous models at 0.575.
 However, precision significantly increased to 1.0.

 ## Discussion
-<br> Explainability presents a major problem in healthcare, especially when there are consequences that will impact someone else.
+Explainability presents a major problem in healthcare, especially when there are consequences that will impact someone else.
 In other words, a patient diagnosed with a meniscus tear would require surgery.
 Thus, the model’s internal logic needs to be interpreted, as to how it was making its decisions.
 Grad-CAM was applied to the scans, which enables one to understand the predictions made by the model.
 ![sample CAM](https://github.com/doscsy12/GA_projects/blob/master/capstone/images/sample_CAM.png)
 <br> The left figure is the generated heatmap, while the right figure is the superimposed heatmap with the MRI scan.
 <br> What these images tell us is that the model was making a prediction based on the brightly coloured spot.
 In other words, CAM allowed me to ‘see’ what the model was seeing.
 In addition, the prediction made 'sense' because the prediction was based on the highlighted regions of the meniscus, where a possible radial tear might occur.